Irratzo/Containers/content/intro-container.rst

 ++++
 - It is time consuming to build and regenerate VMs, because they encompass a full stack system.
 Any modifications to a VM snapshot can take significant time to regenerate and validate they behave as expected.
 - VMs can take up a lot of storage space.
 They can quickly grow to several Gigabytes in size.
 This can lead to disk space shortage issues on the VMs host machine.

-.. callout:: Virtualization

-  Containers are an example of what’s called **virtualization** – having a second “virtual” computer running and accessible from a main or **host** computer.
-Another example of virtualization are **virtual machines** or VMs.
-A virtual machine typically contains a whole copy of an operating system in addition to its own file system and has to get booted up in the same way a computer would.
-A container is considered a lightweight version of a virtual machine; underneath, the container is using the Linux kernel and simply has some flavor of Linux + the file system inside.

 One final term: if the *container* is an alternative file system layer that you can access and run from your computer, the **container image**